From Prevention to Early Detection, We're Here for It.

 A low dose chest CT scan is currently the best way to screen for lung cancer.
 It is quick, painless and non-invasive.
-This exam does not require the use of contrast dye.

 You may be eligible for lung cancer screening if you: